-Figure 49 through Figure 52 show four typical boost applications-one fixed and three using the adjustable version of the LM2586.
+Figure 51 and Figure 52 Figure 53 and Figure 54 show four typical boost applications)-one fixed and three using the adjustable version of the LM2587.
 Each drawing contains the part number(s) and manufacturer(s) for every component.
-For the fixed 12V output application, the part numbers and manufacturers' names for the inductor are listed in Table 3.
+For the fixed 12V output application, the part numbers and manufacturers' names for the inductor are listed in a table in Figure 54.
 For applications with different output voltages, refer to the Switchers Made Simple software.